thegooddocsproject/templates/api-reference/api-reference-guide.md

 - Explore the possibility of auto-generating the API references.
 - Optimize the visual presentation of the API references by applying customized stylesheet, such as using syntax highlighting, table of contents, multi-column layout, etc.

-## About the API reference overview section
+## About the "API reference overview" section

+The API overview section in the API reference describes the API components which apply to all endpoints in the API.
+This section includes information on topics such as protocol, authorization method, versioning, status code.

-### "Introduction" section
+### About the "Introduction" section

 Use this section to provide a high-level overview of your API set, including the main features, communication protocol, content types, organization, etc.

-### "Base URL" section
+### About the "Base URL" section

 Base URL is a common segment to which the API endpoint paths are appended.
 Defining the base URL in this section reduces the effort to duplicate the segment in each endpoint reference.

 The base URL may differ for different groups of users or in different environments.
 If multiple base URLs are available, list them in this section and clearly describe the conditions of using each of them.

-### "Authorization" section
+### About the "Authorization" section

 Use this section to specify the authentication and authorization requirements of using the APIs, including the authorization type, request schema, possible error codes, and examples.

-**Tips**:
+:information_source: **Tips**:

 - This section should only describe the technical specifications of the API authorization, such as parameters and token expiration.
 Details of how to authenticate should be documented in a separate how-to guide and be referred to as a link here.
 - Provide an example of the authorization request or command.
 You can use random strings to replace the actual secrets.
 - If there is more than one authorization type applicable to your APIs, describe and specify the use case of each.
 If one of the options is preferred, highlight it.
 - If different permission levels apply to different API endpoints, document the requirements in the reference for that endpoint.

-### "Versioning" section
+### About the "Versioning" section

 This section is optional.
 If applicable, use this section to describe the versioning, compatibility, and lifecycle policies of your API set.
 If migration guides are available, provide the links here.

-### "Pagination" section
+### About the "Pagination" section

 This section is optional.
 If applicable, use this section to describe the options and default values for dividing long API responses into pages.

+:information_source: **Tip**: Your readers might not understand what "pagination" is, so it is wise to embed an explanation in the descriptive text.

-### "Rate limiting and throttling" section
+### About the "Rate limiting and throttling" section

 This section is optional.
 If applicable, use this section to describe the global rate limiting settings and quota of your APIs.
-If different quota applies to different endpoints, also add this section in the reference for endpoints.
+If different quotas apply to different endpoints, also add this section in the reference for endpoints.

-### "Status code" section
+### About the "HTTP status code" section

+Use this section to provide the list of HTTP status code that are applicable to your APIs.
+It is possible that the APIs only return certain types of the standard HTTP status codes.

-**Tips**:
+:information_source: **Tips**:

 - For REST APIs, HTTP status codes are used.
 If you are writing references for other protocols, adjust the table columns.
 - In the `Description` column, describe the causes of that error, and provide related information or links about how to deal with the error.

+### About the "Errors" section

+This section is optional.
+If applicable, use this section to list the custom error types defined for the APIs.
+For easier navigation, you may provide each of the error definitions as a subsection.

 ### Additional sections

-If other specifications are applicable to the whole API set, such as data conventions, request retry logic, logging, monitoring, and so on, define your own sections at the end of this document.
+If other specifications are applicable to the whole API set, such as data conventions, request retry logic, logging, monitoring, define your own sections here.

-## About the API resource reference section
+## About the "API resource reference" section

+The API resource reference section provides reference information for a subset of API endpoints that are grouped around a resource type.
+This section describes the data model of the resource type.

 The template assumes that the API endpoints are grouped by the resource type that they are interacting with.

 **Title**

 Substitute the document title `{Resource Name}` with the actual name.
+The resource name usually uses the same naming convention as in the source code.

 **Short description**

 Provide a one-line definition of the resource in the opening section and explain how and when your users should use it.

-### "Data model" section
+### About the "Data model" section

 Use this section to provide specifications of the resource entity in the table:

 - **Attribute**: the field name or property name defined by the resource
 - **Type**: data type of the value
-- **Required/Optional**: whether the attribute is a required field or not.
+- **Required?**: whether the attribute is a required field or not.
 Use a distinctive font to highlight the required attributes.
 In this template, capitalized letters are used.
 - **Description**: additional information such as whether the attribute has default values, validation restrictions, and whether it is a non-editable field that cannot be updated with POST requests.

 If a cell is empty, fill in “N/A”.

-### "Example" section
+### About the "Example" section

 Provide a concrete example of the data entity with valid values.
 Fill in as many optional attributes as possible.

-Use fenced code blocks (a pair of three backticks `` ``` ``) to make your code distinctive from other text blocks.
+Use fenced code blocks to make your code distinctive from other text blocks.

-Many Markdown processors also support syntax highlighting, which adds color to keywords.
-Indicate the language mode of your example after the opening backticks to take advantage of this feature.
-For example: `` ```json ``.
+If you are documenting in Markdown, many Markdown processors also support syntax highlighting, which adds color to keywords.
+Indicate the language mode of your example to take advantage of this feature.
 The displayed color schema depends on your processor and the rendering configurations.

-### "Endpoints" section
+### About the "Endpoints" section

-List the endpoints that can interact with this resource type in the table:
+List the endpoints that can interact with this resource type in a tabular format with the following guidelines:

-- Capitalize the method names.
+- Capitalize the method names, for example "GET".
 - Adopt a consistent naming convention for the APIs.
-In most cases, the naming convention used in the documentation is consistent with the one in the source code.
+In most cases, the naming convention used in the documentation should be consistent with the one in the source code.
 - Add a link to each of the endpoint names that directs users to the corresponding endpoint reference.
 - For endpoints that are deprecated but still in use, add a note in the “Description” column.
-Consider using the strikethrough format (a pair of two tildes `~~`) to indicate the deprecation status.
+Consider using the strikethrough format to indicate the deprecation status.

-## About the API endpoint reference section
+## About the "API endpoint reference" section

+The API endpoint reference section provides reference information for a specific API endpoint.
+It describes the specifications of an API endpoint, such as the method, URL, request, and response schema.

 **Title**

 Substitute the document title `{Endpoint Name}` with the actual name.

-**Tips**:
+:information_source:**Tips**:

 - Typically the name of an API endpoint consists of the operation type and the resource type.
-For example, an API endpoint that creates a User resource can be named as `Create user`.
+For example, an API endpoint that creates a User resource can be named `Create user`.
 - As in the API resource reference, the naming convention should be consistent throughout your API documentation.
 - Use the singular form of the resource name unless the endpoint is designed exclusively for a bulk operation, such as `List users`.